-Last but not least, our study identifies family support as a crucial factor in sustaining an individual's long-term engagement in water environment governance.
+Last but not least, our study identifies family support as a crucial factor in sustaining an individual’s long-term engagement with water environment governance.
 Participating in environmental governance actions often poses political risks in China, as it may conflict with the interests of businesses or local authorities.
-Such commitment also requires a considerable investment of time and energy as well as financial stability, as volunteering typically necessitates having free time at one's disposal.
-These commitments can affect not just the individual volunteer but their entire family's welfare.
+Such commitment also requires a considerable investment of time and energy as well as financial stability, as volunteering typically necessitates having free time at one’s disposal.
+These commitments can affect not just the individual volunteer but their entire family’s welfare.
 Therefore, the support of family members becomes essential for participants to continue their contributions to local environmental governance.
 This is vividly voiced by our interviewees, who underscore the importance of familial support in their decisions to continue their involvement.

-“Participating in water environment governance is both costly and risky.
-My wife once asked me to stop participating, and I considered stopping at that time, because family is more important compared to participating in water environment governance.
-However, after involving her in several actions, I finally got her support, and it was this support that allowed me to persist.”
-(Conversation notes from research diary).
+Participating in water environment governance is both costly and risky.
+My wife once asked me to stop participating, and I considered stopping at that time because family is more important compared to participating in water environment governance.
+However, after involving her in several actions, I finally got her support, and it was this support that allowed me to persist.
+(Conversation notes from research diary)

-“The main reason I am willing and able to continue promoting water environmental governance is because my family supports me.
-My wife and children think it's a very meaningful thing to do, and they are willing to share some of my responsibilities and obligations in the family.”
+The main reason I am willing and able to continue promoting water environmental governance is because my family supports me.
+My wife and children think it’s a very meaningful thing to do, and they are willing to share some of my responsibilities and obligations in the family.
 (Interview Record: 20200811YLX)

 In short, the role of family support in sustaining environmental governance efforts is indispensable.
 As our research indicates, when family members understand and share the vision of the environmental initiatives, they not only provide the emotional backing needed to endure challenges but also contribute practically by sharing family responsibilities.
 This familial solidarity is often the backbone that enables persistent and effective participation in environmental governance.

-Decline in public participation
+Decline in Public Participation

 In the preceding sections, we explored the drivers and sustainers of public participation in water environment governance.
 This section will examine how these drivers might falter due to external pressures.
 Despite ongoing engagement by some individuals, there has been a noticeable decline in participation among individuals affiliated with environmental organizations.
-This decline is linked to improved local environmental conditions, which is a result of robust government-led initiatives, as well as the structural changes within environmental organizations in response to the government’s top-down approaches.
+This decline is linked to improved local environmental conditions, which are a result of robust government-led initiatives, as well as the structural changes within environmental organizations in response to the government’s top-down approaches.

-Take the "River Chief System" (河长制) as an example.
-In recent years, environmental protection and sustainable development have ascended to the top of the Chinese government's agenda.
-As environmental concerns become central to national policy and increasingly integrated into state governance, the government has not only increased its investment in environmental management but also heightened political pressure and accountability from the top down.
-The River Chief System (RCS, 河长制) exemplifies this top-down approach, aimed at improving water pollution control and ensuring water security.
+Take the “River Chief system” (河长制) as an example.
+In recent years, environmental protection and sustainable development have ascended to the top of the Chinese government’s agenda.
+As environmental concerns become central to national policy and are increasingly integrated into state governance, the government has not only increased its investment in environmental management but also heightened political pressure and accountability from the top down.
+The River Chief system (RCS, 河长制) exemplifies this top-down approach, aimed at improving water pollution control and ensuring water security.